-3.10 Policy and Procedures for Termination or Cessation of the Employment or Contractual Relationship
+5.10 Policy and Procedures for Termination or Cessation of the Employment or Contractual Relationship

-CCN's policies "Termination of Employment" and "Termination and Cessation of Contractual Relationships" set out that agents and other employees planning to exit CCN must provide advance notice of resignation.
+CorHealth's policies, "Termination of Employment" and "Termination and Cessation of Contractual Relationships" set out that agents and other employees planning to exit CorHealth must provide advance notice of resignation.
 Resignations must be submitted in writing to the CEO.
-CCN currently utilizes its Master Services Agreement with its contractors to outline termination protocol.
+CorHealth currently utilizes its Master Services Agreement with its contractors to outline termination protocol.

-The "Termination or Cessation of Contractual Relationships" policy sets out the following circumstances under a contract may be terminated and procedures for the termination of a contract either by CCN or the other party:
+The "Termination or Cessation of Contractual Relationships" policy sets out the following circumstances under a contract may be terminated and procedures for the termination of a contract either by CorHealth or the other party:

-• the failure of the other party to carry out a material duty or obligation under the agreement, which default is not cured to the satisfaction of the non-defaulting party within ten (10) days of providing notice in writing to the defaulting party detailing the nature of the default;

-- the bankruptcy or insolvency of the other party or if the other party seeks the protection of any law for bankrupt or insolvent debtors; - the provision to the other party of thirty (30) days' written notice of termination [CCN determines on a case-by-case basis whether the other party should have the right to terminate on 30 days' notice or whether the right is CCN's alone]; - in response to a force majeure under certain circumstances; or - on the mutual agreement of the parties to terminate the agreement or a Service Schedule.
+- The failure of the other party to carry out a material duty or obligation under the agreement, which default is not cured to the satisfaction of the non-defaulting party within ten (10) days of providing notice in writing to the defaulting party detailing the nature of the default - The bankruptcy or insolvency of the other party or if the other party seeks the protection of any law for bankrupt or insolvent debtors - The provision to the other party of thirty (30) days' written notice of termination [CorHealth determines on a case-by-case basis whether the other party should have the right to terminate on 30 days' notice or whether the right is CorHealth's alone] - In response to a force majeure under certain circumstances - On the mutual agreement of the parties to terminate the agreement or a Service Schedule

-In regard to termination of employment contracts, a protocol is in place (set out in the CCN policy, "Termination of Employment").
-As part of the policy "Termination of Employment", CCN Supervisors and Directors must immediately advise the CEO and Director of Communications and Corporate Services of all resignations in their department as soon as this information is available.
+Regarding termination of employment contracts, a protocol is in place as set out in the policy, "Termination of Employment".
+As part of the policy, "Termination of Employment", CorHealth managers and directors must immediately advise the CEO and Specialist, Human Resources of all resignations in their department as soon as this information is available.
 The time stamp for the resignation is the date that the resignation is submitted in writing to the CEO.
-The determination to discharge an employee from employment at CCN must be made in collaboration with CEO, Director of Communications and Corporate Services, and Manager Finance & Administrative Affairs.
-CCN must ensure that all relevant policies and legislative requirements are adhered to and the discharge is completed in a humane and caring manner.
-The CEO and/or Director of Communications and Corporate Services must ensure that communications to staff are appropriate to the situation.
+The determination to discharge an employee from employment at CorHealth must be made in collaboration with the CEO, Specialist, Human Resources, and Director of Financial Services.
+CorHealth must ensure that all relevant policies and legislative requirements are adhered to and the discharge is completed in a humane and caring manner.
+The CEO and/or Specialist, Human Resources must ensure that communications to staff are appropriate to the situation.

-The Director of Communications and Corporate Services, as delegated by the Privacy Officer, will make arrangements to obtain all CCN property on last day of work as is set out in the policy.
+The Specialist, Human Resources, as delegated by the Privacy Officer, will make arrangements to obtain all CorHealth property on last day of work as is set out in the policy.

-When an employee terminates his/her relationship with CCN, a notice period of 2-6 weeks is required, with the length of that period depending on the nature of the employee's work.
+When an employee terminates his/her relationship with CorHealth, a notice period of 2-6 weeks is required, with the length of that period depending on the nature of the employee's work.

-All CCN property including, desk keys, door keys, building pass card, parking cards, cell phones and application keys are returned to the Director of Communications and Corporate Services (all passwords are required to be immediately deactivated by the Director of IT).
+All CorHealth property including, desk keys, door keys, building pass card, parking cards, cell phones, and application keys are returned to the Specialist, Human Resources (all passwords are required to be immediately deactivated by the Director of IT and/or their delegate).

-The Privacy Officer has a check list with all required items to be returned that is completed when an employee leaves CCN.
-This information is maintained by the Director of Communications and

-Corporate Services.
-Typically there is no risk if CCN property is not securely returned because all property pass cards, CCN email and phone accounts are disabled.
-Employees who are leaving CCN also have an opportunity to submit CCN property to CCN via courier if they are unable to physically come to CCN's offices.
+The Privacy Officer has a check list with all required items to be returned that is completed when an employee leaves CorHealth.
+This information is maintained by the Specialist, Human Resources.
+Typically, there is no risk if CorHealth property is not securely returned because all property pass cards, CorHealth email, and phone accounts are disabled.
+Employees who are leaving CorHealth also have an opportunity to submit CorHealth property to CorHealth via courier if they are unable to physically come to CorHealth's offices.